Flowduino/EventDrivenSwift/README.md

 **NOTE:** When no `balancer` is declared, `EventPool` will use `EventPoolRoundRobinBalancer` by default.

 ## Features Coming Soon
-`EventDrivenSwift` is an evolving and ever-improving Library, so here is a list of the features you can expect in future releases:
+`EventDrivenSwift` is an evolving and ever-improving Library, so here are lists of the features you can expect in future releases.

+Version 4.1.0 (or 5.0.0 if interface-breaking changes are required):
 - **Event Pool Scalers** - Dynamic Scaling for `EventPool` instances will be fully-implemented

-These are the features intended for the next Release, which will either be *4.1.0* or *5.0.0* depending on whether these additions require interface-breaking changes to the interfaces in version *4.0.0*.
+- **Latest-Only Events** - A Dispatch option to replace any unprocessed (older) *Events* with the newest *Event* of that specific *Eventable* type.
+This will be useful for things like sensor readings, where you only care about the most recent value possible (because older values are no longer relevant)

+Version 5.1.0 (or 6.0.0 if interface-breaking changes are required):
+- **Event Scheduling** - A Dispatch Scheduler to ensure that *Events* aren't Dispatched until a specific time (or after a specific interval)

 ## License